symfony/symfony-docs/book/from_flat_php_to_symfony2.rst

 Now before you actually start using Symfony2, you need to make sure PHP knows where to find the Symfony2 classes.
 For this, you need to set up the autoloader.
-Symfony2 provides a generic autoloader that can be used for many of the next- generation frameworks, including Zend Framework 2 and PEAR 2.
+Symfony2 provides a generic autoloader that can be used for many of the next-generation frameworks, including Zend Framework 2 and PEAR 2.
 Create an ``app/bootstrap.php`` file and configure the autoloader:

 .. code-block:: html+php